 - Play with Clay – 2 pieces

 On the first night, scouts will learn to make two pieces out of clay.
-The scouts would come back the next week to paint their pieces. $18 per scout includes all supplies & instruction for both nights.
+The scouts would come back in two weeks to paint their pieces. $25 per scout includes all supplies & instruction for both nights.